By Hubert Walker for CoinWeek ….

 And because Islamic coins include specific information about the mint where they were struck and the year in which they were manufactured, they are quite useful to archaeologists working in the Middle East where dating the layers of a site can be a daunting task.

 Some in the media have speculated that the coins were the savings of a potter and that, because they were found in a small clay pot or jug near one of the kilns, they were kept in something like a “piggy bank”.
-While that is not impossible, the IAA noted that the seven gold coins all circulated simultaneously and therefore do not represent the kind of date spread that archaeologists usually see when dealing with such a hoard.
+While this may be possible, the IAA noted that the seven gold coins all circulated simultaneously and therefore do not represent the kind of date spread that archaeologists usually see when dealing with a hoard.

 * * *